 Cancer is defined as the uncontrollable growth of cells that invade and cause damage to the surrounding tissue.
 Oral cancer is a type of cancer that appears as a growth or sore in the mouth that does not go away.
-Oral cancer can develop in any part of the oral cavity or oropharynx such as on the lips, tongue, cheeks, the floor of the mouth, pharynx (throat), etc and it can be life-threatening if not diagnosed and treated early.
-When oral cancer spreads (metastasizes), it usually travels through the lymphatic system.
-Cancer cells that enter the lymphatic system are carried along by lymph, a clear, watery fluid.
-The cancer cells often appear first in nearby lymph nodes in the neck.
-Cancer cells can also spread to other parts of the neck, the lungs, and other parts of the body.
-When this happens, the new tumor has the same kind of abnormal cells has developed.
-Doctors sometimes call the new tumor “distant” or metastatic disease.
-The most common symptoms of oral cancer include swellings/thickenings, lumps or bumps, rough spots/crusts/or eroded areas on the lips, gums, or other areas inside the mouth.
+Oral cancer can develop in any part of the oral cavity or oropharynx such as on the lips, tongue, cheeks, the floor of the mouth, pharynx (throat), etc and if not diagnosed with treatment earlier it can be life-threatening.
+If oral cancer metastasizes or spreads it generally progresses through the lymphatic system.
+Further, these cancer cells travel with the help lymph (a clear & watery fluid) when they enter the lymphatic system.
+The appearance of cancer cells can be first noticed in nearby lymph nodes in the neck.
+However, the progression of cancer cells can also be detected in the lungs and other parts of the neck and body.
+When this happens, the new tumour has the same kind of abnormal cells has developed.
+The new tumour is also referred by doctors as “distant” or “metastatic” disease.
+Below are mentioned a few common symptoms that can occur on the gums, lips or any other areas of the mouth in case of oral cancer:

 Here we report a case of Oral Cancer at Chandan Hospital, Lucknow.
 A patient came in complaining ulcerative growth on the right lateral border of the tongue from the past 2 months.
 The patient not only had burning sensations in his tongue, but the pain radiated to the ear as well.
-Treatment for the diagnosis and post-treatment were successfully done under the supervision of Dr. Priyanjal Gautam and Dr. Vivekanada Singh, at Chandan Hospital, Lucknow.
+Treatment for the diagnosis and post-treatment were successfully done under the supervision of Dr Priyanjal Gautam and Dr Vivekananda Singh, at Chandan Hospital, Lucknow.

 “I had severe irritation in my mouth, it was almost impossible for me to swallow food with a painful tongue.
 I felt that there is something lodged over my tongue and spicy foods were causing burning sensations all over my tongue and pain radiated to my ear too.
-When I visited Chandan Hospital, I was very comfortably accommodated by the hospital staff, and I was provided timely care and medication.
-Dr. Vivekananda Singh and Dr. Priyanjal Gautam provided me excellent treatment and today I can carry out my oral functions normally.
+When I visited Chandan Hospital, I was very comfortably accommodated by the hospital staff and I was provided timely care and medication.
+Dr Vivekananda Singh and Dr Priyanjal Gautam provided me with excellent treatment and today I can carry out my oral functions normally.
 I will surely recommend Chandan Hospital to my near and dear ones.”